jace-ys/lab-automation/services/tecan-spark-relay/README.md

 #### Mock SparkControl API

 As the SparkControl API is only available on a machine with the SparkControl software installed, it might not always be very convenient when developing on another machine.
-To facilitate this, a mock implementation of the SparkControl API is provided for local development.
-The implementation can be found in [`System/AutomationInterface.cs`](System/AutomationInterface.cs), and it more or less fulfils a similar interface to that of the actual API.
+To facilitate this, a mock implementation of the SparkControl API is provided for local development in the [`local` branch](https://github.com/jace-ys/lab-automation/tree/local/services/tecan-spark-relay).

-You will still need to tweak the code slightly when integrating with the actual API, but this should get you 90% of the way there while being able to test your code's logic without having to hook up the actual Spark®.

 #### Adding New Protocols